RAID 60 Data Recovery Services

 Large-scale surveillance systems writing 200+ camera feeds continuously require sustained sequential write throughput that RAID 60 delivers through its parallel span architecture.
 The dual-parity per span ensures footage survives drive failures without interrupting recording.

-- A six-drive span with 18 TB members requires reading five surviving drives in full during a single-drive rebuild: 90 TB under sustained sequential I/O. At 150 MB/s average throughput per drive, that rebuild takes 72+ hours, assuming no retries or bad sectors.
+- A six-drive span with 18 TB members requires reading five surviving drives in parallel during a single-drive rebuild, with each surviving drive read in full.
+At a sustained 150 MB/s per drive, the arithmetic minimum is roughly 33 hours.
+When controller background priority or concurrent production I/O throttles per-drive throughput closer to 70 MB/s, the same rebuild stretches past 72 hours, assuming no retries or bad sectors.

-- With 20 TB Ultrastar HC560 drives, rebuild time stretches past 96 hours.
+- With 20 TB Ultrastar HC560 drives under throttled production throughput, rebuild time stretches well past 96 hours.
 The surviving drives in that span have been running for the same number of power-on hours as the one that already failed.
 Each additional hour of sustained sequential reads increases the probability of a latent sector error or secondary head failure.

 - If the array loses one drive per span and both spans attempt simultaneous rebuilds (common with hot spares configured per span), the controller's I/O scheduler splits bandwidth between rebuild traffic and production I/O. Rebuild times double or triple under production load.